1. Introduction to Lockout–Tagout (LOTO)

 - Fuse lockouts

-Prevents switching ON during maintenance.
+Prevents switching ON during maintenance.3.7 Valve Lockout Devices

 Used for isolating fluid or gas energy.